 ESW Hat:

-• Streamlined and featherlight, the ESW Hat features a rounded brim, breathable mesh back and Permanent Polygiene® Odor Control Technology to keep the sun and
+- Streamlined and featherlight, the ESW Hat features a rounded brim, breathable mesh back and Permanent Polygiene® Odor Control Technology to keep the sun and sweat at bay.

 I am anxious to try the new ESW.
 Our season is right around the corner.
 I will be bow hunting in August, hoping for that elusive velvet buck, and then turn around and head to Florida for some pigs at the end of August.
 Both of these hunts should be a great test for the Early Season Whitetail line from Sitka Gear.